steltenpower/networked-QDA/README.md

 connecting-REFI-QDA-and-LODcloud

 Qualitative research seems rather network-shaped, so why not combine it with LODcloud via its REFI-QDA standard ... and be able to query the combination?
+Well, sometimes you don't want your thoughts steered upfront by picking vocabularies.
+But maybe ...

 More on REFI-QDA: https://www.qdasoftware.org/downloads-project-exchange/ (used by ATLAS.ti, Dedoose, f4analyse, MAXQDA, NVivo, QDAMiner, Quirkos and Transana)